The Forgotten Roman General

 Cataphract

 At daybreak, the Parthians, over-confident with their numbers and past victories, decided to start the battle before joining forces with Labienus.
-Unfortunately these were not the famous and deadly Parthian horse archers… but the heavy cavalry, or cataphract.
-Once they were at the length of the slope, the Romans charged down on top of them and repelled the enemy with ease, for the Romans had the momentum.
+Unfortunately, these were not the famous and deadly Parthian horse archers… but the heavy cavalry, or cataphract.
+Once they were at the length of the slope, the Romans charged down on top of them and repelled the enemy with ease, for the Romans had momentum.

-See, the cataphract were at the top of slope, where all the fighting took place, but when they retreated, they ran into their own men coming up the hill.
-Instead of descending in order to rally around Labienus, they bypassed their general and headed straight for Cilicia.
+The cataphracts were at the top of the slope, where all the fighting took place, but when they retreated, they ran into their men coming up the hill.
+Instead of descending to rally around Labienus, they bypassed their general and headed straight for Cilicia.
 It was absolute chaos.

-Ventidius, seeing that the Parthians were scattering all about and fleeing, decided to bring his men down from the hill and march on Labienus’ camp.
+Ventidius, seeing that the Parthians were scattering and fleeing, decided to bring his men down from the hill and march on Labienus’ camp.

 Both armies were now face to face… But Ventidius decided to stay put.

 Why would Ventidius do this?
-Well, he was informed from deserters that Labienus was going to flee the camp, come nightfall.
-Therefore, Ventidius decided that it was better to set up ambushes rather than have an all-out pitch battle, which would result in losing many men and resources during the process.
+Well, he was informed by deserters that Labienus was going to flee the camp come nightfall.
+Therefore, Ventidius decided it was better to set up ambushes rather than have an all-out pitch battle, which would result in losing many men and resources during the process.

 Once nightfall came, the ambushes set in place worked as planned, killing and capturing many… that is, except for Labienus.
 Labienus was able to escape by changing clothes… His destination was Cilicia.

 However, Labienus was not able to hide for long.
-Demetrius, a former slave, then “freedman” turned bounty hunter, arrested him.
-After Demetrius turned Labienus over to the Roman authorities, he was quickly executed.
+Demetrius, a former slave and then “freedman,” turned bounty hunter and arrested him.
+He was quickly executed after Demetrius turned Labienus over to the Roman authorities.

 Battle of Amanus Pass

 With Labienus dead, Ventidius was able to secure the province of Cilicia.
-This did not mean they won; in fact, the mission was far from finished.
+This did not mean they won; the mission was far from finished.
 To complete it, Ventidius devised a plan to trick the Parthians.

 Ventidius sent a cavalry, headed by the officer Pompaedius Silo, to scout out the Amanus Pass, a strategic mountain path connecting the province of Cilicia and Syria.
 Not far behind Silo would be Ventidius, along with a small contingent of troops to aid in the fight.